Raheem Jarbo: Video games

 In 2009, Jarbo teamed with Capcom to feature on a hip-hop alternate soundtrack to the hit title Marvel vs. Capcom 2.
 Jarbo appears on a song entitled "The Remainder Is One".
 The album is downloadable on PlayStation Network and at Marvel Comics' website.

 In 2010 and 2011, Jarbo's music was covered in video game publications Game Developer and Nintendo Power.
 Jarbo's album based on the game Final Fantasy VII was featured, and was included in the June 2011 issue of Game Informer and PlayStation: The Official Magazine.

 In 2012, Jarbo and Chicago-based developers Lunar Giant Studios released the first installment of the Mega Ran video game, loosely based on the album Mega Ran in Language Arts.

 In April 2013, Jarbo lent guest vocals to a track on the soundtrack of the award-winning video game Monaco: What's Yours Is Mine called "Welcome to Monaco.

 In September 2013, Jarbo and K-Murdock performed at the first ever Halo 4 Global Championships in Seattle.
 The event was broadcast on Xbox Live and online.

-In June 2015, Jarbo announced via YouTube that he had been chosen to perform the ending credits theme for the game Mighty No. 9. his track will appear on his forthcoming album "RNDM" as well.
+In June 2015, Jarbo announced via YouTube that he had been chosen to perform the ending credits theme for the game Mighty No. 9.
+His track will appear on his forthcoming album "RNDM" as well.

 In 2016, Jarbo published Tales of the Elements on Steam through his label RandomBeats Music.
 The game was developed by Last Benevolence.
 Jarbo is one of the main characters and is also playable.
 The game was released with an album of the same name that followed the storyline.
 Tales of the Elements – 2nd Chapter was released in 2018 and once again featured Jarbo as one of the main characters.

+In June 2019, Jarbo appeared on the official soundtrack of Mortal Kombat 11 with a song called 'Rise' produced by Wilbert Roget.

+In June 2022, Jarbo lent guest vocals to Teenage Mutant Ninja Turtles: Shredder's Revenge for the end-credits song, "It's a Pizza Party!", produced by Tee Lopes.